sdsc-hpc-training-org/notebooks-101/Methods/ReverseProxy/README.md

 ## Step 3: start the jupyter notebook server
 Run the command `./start_notebook <DIR>` where DIR is the top level directory you want to start the server in.

+## Step 4: paste the link in your browser
+The program will give you an https link.
+Copy and paste this into your browser.

+## Step 5: begin using your secure jupyter notebook
+Interact with your notebook as you normally would!
+Note that the default method only allows you to run your notebook for a 30 minute allotment so if you think you'll need longer than that, at the moment you'll have to update the starter code.